PAIR-code/farsight/README.md

 ### Computational Notebook

 If you use computational notebooks (e.g., Jupyter Notebook, JupyterLab, Google Colab, VS Code Notebook), you can easily use Farsight via its Python Package.
+We recommend using [StickyLand](https://github.com/xiaohk/stickyland) to enable sticky cells.

-We recommend using [StickyLand](https://github.com/xiaohk/stickyland) to enable persistent 2D display in notebooks.
+Visit this [Colab Notebook](https://colab.research.google.com/drive/1aTIW3tRX1BRcNMCg8bRKktpZxRXtMF3-?usp=sharing) for a demo.

 ```python
 # Install Farsight